linux-surface/linux-surface/README.md

   sudo mkdir -p /lib/firmware/mrvl/ sudo cp mwifiex-firmware/mrvl/* /lib/firmware/mrvl/
   ```
-9. Install the custom kernel and headers (or follow the steps for compiling the kernel from source below):
+9. Install the headers, kernel and libc-dev (or follow the steps for compiling the kernel from source below):
   ```
   sudo dpkg -i linux-headers-[VERSION].deb linux-image-[VERSION].deb linux-libc-dev-[VERSION].deb
   ```
 10. Reboot on installed kernel.

-### NOTES

-* If you are getting stuck at boot when loading the ramdisk, you need to install the Processor Microcode Firmware for Intel CPUs (usually found under Additional Drivers in Software and Updates).
-* If you are having issues with the position of the cursor matching the pen/stylus, you'll need to update your libwacom as mentioned here: https://github.com/jakeday/linux-surface/issues/46

 ### Compiling the Kernel from Source

 If you don't want to use the pre-built kernel and headers, you can compile the kernel yourself following these steps:

 0. (Prep) Install the required packages for compiling the kernel:
   ```